RULES AND REGULATIONS

 For the purposes hereof, unless there is something in the subject or context inconsistent therewith, the definitions are those specified in the Company Articles, the Members’ Agreement and License, and as follows:

 designated to be property to be used common by all of the Occupants and Members;

-- (b) “Occupant” means anyone present on an R.V.
+1.02 “Occupant” means anyone present on an R.V.
 Site or in or upon the Common Property,

-- (c) “Resort” means all of the Company’s Lands comprising the development commonly known
+1.03 “Resort” means all of the Company’s Lands comprising the development commonly known

 to manage the Resort shall have authority to take all reasonable measures to enforce these Rules and Regulations and all Members of the Company, Persons permitted by the Member and Renters shall comply with all reasonable requests from the Manager or its fully authorized agents or employees in that regard;

-- (e) Members are responsible for ensuring that their guests comply with all Rules and Regulations.
+1.05 Members are responsible for ensuring that their guests comply with all Rules and Regulations.

-- SPACE MAINTENANCE
+2.00 SPACE MAINTENANCE

-- (a) R.V.
+2.01 R.V.
 Sites must be kept in a neat and clean manner.

-- (b) Digging and/or any type of excavation in excess of 5 inches in depth at RV sites is strictly
+2.02 Digging and/or any type of excavation in excess of 5 inches in depth at RV sites is strictly

-- (c) Each Member, Persons permitted by a Member or Renter shall preserve all vegetation on the Company’s Lands, unless permission is obtained from the Manager to clear the vegetation in any particular area, in which case, such clearing shall be done in accordance with the direction of the Manager.
+2.03 Each Member, Persons permitted by a Member or Renter shall preserve all vegetation on the Company’s Lands, unless permission is obtained from the Manager to clear the vegetation in any particular area, in which case, such clearing shall be done in accordance with the direction of the Manager.
 Members shall keep lawn areas on their R.V.
 Sites in a neat, cut condition, weed, and water as reasonably required so as to keep them healthy.

-- (d) Trees that were original to CLR and those planted by the Developer will be maintained at CLR
+2.04 Trees that were original to CLR and those planted by the Developer will be maintained at CLR

 expense.
 Trees planted by Members on their sites to replace original trees, or additional trees are the Members responsibility to maintain.
 No trees shall pose a hazard to any persons or property.
 The determination of “hazardous” is at the discretion of the Manager.
 Should the Manager determine there is a hazard to persons or property the Member will be contacted and have the option of taking care of the situation within a reasonable time depending on the situation.
 Should the hazard not be rectified within this time period, the Manager will arrange to rectify the problem and the Member will be billed for the cost.

 The member is responsible for:

 including the line to the edge of the paved road.
 Any lines running under the street are the responsibility of the Company.

 the electrical room and the breaker servicing the aforementioned electrical cable.
 No alteration of the Electrical Distribution System is allowed until a written request is sent to the Manager.
 Where there is any question as to the safety of the alteration the Manager in conjunction with the Board of Directors will hire a qualified Electrician to evaluate the request.
 The cost of the evaluation will be billed to the Member.
 If the alteration is approved, the Member is responsible for any and all costs of the alteration.

 of the paved road.
 The main water line under the street is the responsibility of the Company.

-- all propane tanks used on CLR property.
+3.04 All propane tanks used on CLR property.
 Propane tanks MUST conform to the British Columbia Provincial Regulations.
 There is a copy of the Regulations at the office.
 Members are responsible for compliance with the Regulations.
 Any damage resulting from improper use, installation, storage, or any other use of any propane system is the responsibility of the Member.

-4. CHILDREN UNDER NINETEEN YEARS OF AGE
+4.00 CHILDREN UNDER NINETEEN YEARS OF AGE

 Children less than 19 years of age must not be left alone overnight on an R.V.
 Site.